Tlayacapan: Carnival and the Chinelos

 Carnival and the dance of the Chinelos are intertwined in the municipality.
 Each year since the colonial period, Tlayacapan has had a Carnival just before Lent.
 The dance originated here as part of Carnival.
-The name Chinelo comes from the Nahuatl word zineloquie, which means “disguised”.
+The name Chinelo comes from the Nahuatl word zineloquie, which means "disguised".
 During colonial times Spanish overlords were often cruel and oppressive to the mestizo and indigenous populations.
 During Carnival, masks were permitted and the dancers gradually took on an appearance designed to make fun of the Spanish.
 The gown mimics the nightgowns of Spanish colonial women, with white cotton gloves also serving to imitate these women.
 The ornate hat encrusted with fake jewels and large feathers mimics those worn by both sexes.
 The mask not only served to hide identity, but also they are made with wire mesh, painted pink, with heavy eyebrows and long pointed beards to mimic the abundant facial hair of Europeans.
-According to tradition, the hat was created by someone named Candido Rojas, the wire mesh masks by someone with the last name of Tlacomulco and the gown decorated with stripes and colored yoke by someone only known as “Barrabas”.
+According to tradition, the hat was created by someone named Candido Rojas, the wire mesh masks by someone with the last name of Tlacomulco and the gown decorated with stripes and colored yoke by someone only known as "Barrabas".
 The dancers march through the streets, striking poses and making jumping movements, often inviting onlookers to join in.
-They are accompanied by local bands, playing traditional music and even sons and other musical compositions created just for them.
+They are accompanied by local bands, playing traditional music and even songs and other musical compositions created just for them.
 This Chinelo tradition was copied and modified by many other towns in Morelos, starting with Tepoztlán, which has its own colors and style of hat.
 There are also Chinelo dancers in the southern boroughs of Milpa Alta and Xochimilco in nearby Mexico City.
 However, the dance is now a symbol of the state of Morelos.